 - Due to some extremely trippy Applied Phlebotinum, the final battle of the IL arc of Get Backers takes place inside the opponent's body.
 Thus, hitting Makubex (who was in there with them...) caused the whole landscape to warp and shake.

-- In the third part of JoJo's Bizarre Adventure, when Steely Dan implants his Stand, The Lovers, into Joseph's head, Polnareff and Kakyoin shrink their own Stands to the same size and enter his brain to battle it.
+- In the third part of JoJo's Bizarre Adventure, when Steely Dan implants his microscopic Stand, Lovers, into Joseph's head, Polnareff and Kakyoin shrink their own Stands to the same size and enter Joseph's brain to battle Lovers.

 - Galaxy Angel has an episode where the team needs to enter Volcott's body because of some strange thing that make him change his body into several crazy stuff.
 Mint got haywire and it turns even crazier, which in the end result in Volcott turning into a baby.

-- Doraemon where he and Nobita go inside Shizuka's body to retrieve a diamond she accidentally swallowed.
+- One of the Doraemon mangas features the title character and Nobita going inside Shizuka's body to retrieve a diamond she accidentally swallowed.

 - The Joseph Lai Mock Buster psuedoanime Space Transformers is about a mecha and its young pilots entering the body of a woman... who has a small galaxy inside her body.